codenameyau/game-engine-architecture/README.md

 Learning how to design 3D game engines from the book *Game Engine Architecture* by Jason Gregory.

-This README will contain updates and notes as I learn along and code my own examples.
+This repository contains updates and notes as I learn along and code my own examples.
 After each chapter, these notes will be moved to this repo's wiki.